 Concerns raised by neighbouring residents with regard to noise disturbance and antisocial behaviour are noted and acknowledged.
 Given that the occupants of the proposed HMO will be active, there will be a level of noise and disturbance created by the occupants as they go about their daily business, moving to and from the site and as they use the building.
-However, it is not considered that the use of the property as a 15 bed HMO would result in neighbouring land users experiencing a reduction in the level of amenity they can reasonably expect to enjoy, by virtue of them being exposed to an unacceptable increase in noise and disturbance.
+However, it is not considered that the use of the property as a 16 bed HMO would result in neighbouring land users experiencing a reduction in the level of amenity they can reasonably expect to enjoy, by virtue of them being exposed to an unacceptable increase in noise and disturbance.
 No objection to the proposed use has been raised by the Environmental Health Officer with regards to noise.

-A number of the letters of objection have raised concern with regard to potential antisocial behaviour.
+A number of the letters of objection have raised concern with regard to potential antisocial behaviour and use of the premises as a bail hostel or half-way house.
 According to the submitted supporting information to accompany the application, the target for the HMO will be single private residents seeking affordable housing within the local area, for example young professionals and key workers.
 A property manager would visit the premises each day and a cleaning company would be appointed to clean communal areas and deal with refuse and bins.
 There is no demonstrable evidence that any fears relating to an increase of crime or anti-social behaviour would arise.
 However, if issues did arise in the future, the Local Authority and the Police, who have legal powers to tackle anti-social behaviour, would need to be contacted.
+It should also be noted that use as a residential institution where care is required, or use as a secure residential institution would require planning permission as this falls within a separate use class.
 Members should be aware that the building is currently vacant, and if this were to continue for a period of time also has the potential to lead to anti-social behaviour.

 In summary, the neighbour objections raised on the grounds of loss of residential amenity by reason of noise and disturbance resulting from the proposed use are noted and acknowledged.
 However, on the basis of the submitted information, in the absence of objections from the Environmental Health Officer and subject to conditional control, it is considered that the proposed use could be accommodated on the site without causing an undue loss of residential amenity to surrounding properties, by reason of noise and disturbance, that would justify the refusal of the application.
-As such, the proposal is considered to comply with Coe Strategy DPD policies CDH1.4, SIE-1 and SIE-3.
+As such, the proposal is considered to comply with Core Strategy DPD policies CDH1.4, SIE-1 and SIE-3.